markusloecher/markusloecher.github.io/_posts/2024-09-19-Debiasing-SHAP-Scores.md

 ## Podcast Summary

-Thanks to the absolute magic of <https://notebooklm.google.com/> there is now a [podcast Version of the paper](/assets/podcasts/Debiasing_shap_podcast.mp3).
+Thanks to the absolute magic of <https://notebooklm.google.com/> there is now a [podcast version of the paper](/assets/podcasts/Debiasing_shap_podcast.mp3).

+Please take the exaggerations and excessive praise with lots of humor…